-- (a) Which nodes are concepts, which objects? - (b) Describe some possible meanings of property edges. - (c) Which color has Ralf's car? - (d) What are the commonalities between sports cars and operas?
+- a) Which nodes are concepts, which objects? - b) Describe some possible meanings of property edges. - c) What colour is Ralf's bike? - d) What are the commonalities between mountain bikes and operas?

 Construct a

 - a) semantic network and - b) frame